-Les 2 Alpes has an interesting proposition for beginners in that not only are their nursery slopes right next to the village for maximum convenience, there are also gentle slopes on the glacier nearly 2,000 vertical metres above, where you can learn to ski in spectacular scenery, albeit with a rather long ascent on gondolas and funiculars to reach them.
+Les Deux Alpes has an interesting proposition for beginners in that not only are their nursery slopes right next to the village for maximum convenience, there are also gentle slopes on the glacier nearly 2,000 vertical metres above.
 Last season the E.S.F. ski school introduced ‘The Ski Voice’ a network of radios that allows the ski instructor to talk directly with up to six clients at once from a distance of up to 700 metres.

-With 135km and of 60 runs intermediate terrain, the longest 13km in length, there’s an awful lot to keep intermediate level skiers entertained in Les2 Alps.
+With 135km and of 60 runs intermediate terrain, the longest 13km in length, there’s an awful lot to keep intermediate level skiers entertained in Les Deux Alpes.
 The ski area is unusual in two ways; firstly, the ski slopes keep climbing further and further away from the resort rather than radiating out around it.
 Secondly, many of the steeper slopes are directly above the village itself, so you don’t have to go far in the morning to find tougher terrain.

 If you wish to take advantage of it (when you’ll already have your time full with les 2 Alpes’ own slopes), the six-day ski pass also gives free access to the "Grande Galaxie" area which includes neighbouring resorts like Alpe d'Huez (for one or two days, linked by a twice weekly bus service) and one day each in Serre Chevalier, Montgenèvre (Milky Way), Puy St Vincent and even Sestrière in Italy – but you’ll need to make your own way to these.